MicrosoftDX/nether/documentation/analytics.md

 ### 2. Real-time Layer / Hot Path

 As seen in the [architecture diagram](analytics-architecture.txt), there are two Azure stream analytics (ASA) jobs that run queries on the event ingest:
-1. Concurrent Users: This ASA job runs a query to calculate the number of concurrent users in specified time window.
+Concurrent Users: This ASA job runs a query to calculate the number of concurrent users in specified time window.
-2. Raw Events: This ASA job stores all incoming game events in an Azure blob storage partitioned by date={YY-mm-dddd}.
-The raw events will be further aggregated and analysed in the batch layer.
-The T-SQL script can be found [here](..\deployment\analytics-assets\ASA\rawdata.txt).

 #### Concurrent Users